 Pacific Rim Undergraduate Experiences (PRIME)

-The Pacific Rim Undergraduate Research Experience (PRIME) provides opportunities to participate in an international research and cultural experience that will prepare students for the global workplace of the twenty-first century.
+The Pacific Rim Experiences for Undergraduates (PRIME) provides opportunities to participate in an international research and cultural experience that will prepare students for the global workplace of the twenty-first century.
 Students will live and work at an international host site either in Japan, Taiwan, China, or Australia, and gain greater cultural understanding of a new region.

 PAL (Partners at Learning)